-- 1 To elect three Class III directors to serve for a term of three years expiring on the date on which our Annual Meeting of Stockholders is held in 2026; - To approve on a non-binding advisory basis, the compensation of QuickLogic's named executive officers; - 3 To vote, on an advisory basis, on the frequency of holding an advisory vote on the compensation of QuickLogic's named executive officers; - 4 To ratify the appointment of Moss Adams LLP as QuickLogic's independent registered public accounting firm for the fiscal year ending December 31, 2023; - To transact such other business as may properly come before the Annual Meeting or at any and all adjournments or postponements thereof.
+- To elect two Class I directors to serve for a term of three years expiring on the date on which our Annual Meeting of Stockholders is held in 2027; and - 2 To ratify the appointment of Moss Adams LLP as QuickLogic's independent registered public accounting firm for the fiscal year endingDecember 29, 2024.

-This Proxy Statement and form of proxy were first provided to stockholders entitled to vote at the Annual Meeting on or about May 17, 2023, together wh our 2022 Annual Report to Stockholders.
+This Proxy Statement and form of proxy were first provided to stockholders entitled to vote at the Annual Meeting on or abouMarch 27, 2024, together with our 2023 Annual Report to Stockholders.